mlohajner/nemo_progress_dialogue/1) motivation & screenshots/README.md

 This directory contains the motivation for the proposed bandwidth graph enhancement and visual comparisons between Nemo's current file transfer dialog and the proposed design.

-## Why this feature?

-Nemo's current file operation dialog provides basic information during file transfers:

-* Progress percentage
-* Estimated time remaining
-* File count

-While this is sufficient for simple operations, it does not provide insight into actual transfer performance.

-For larger transfers, users often want to know:

-* Whether transfer speed is stable
-* If throughput is limited by storage performance
-* Whether network transfers are fluctuating
-* How performance changes over time

-A real-time bandwidth graph makes this information immediately visible without requiring external monitoring tools.

 ## Current Nemo Dialog

 The default Nemo transfer dialog displays progress information but does not provide throughput history or performance visualization.